PhotonicsTUL/PLaSK/doc/xpl/grids.rst

          :attr multiple: Warn if any refinement references to multiple objects.
 Defaults to true. (boolean)
          :attr outside: Warn if refining line lies outside of the specified object.
 Defaults to true. (boolean)

+.. xml:tag:: <generator type="rectilinear3d" method="divide"> [rectilinear3d, divide]

+   Deprecated alias to :xml:tag:`<generator> [rectangular3d, divide]`.

 .. xml:tag:: <generator type="rectangular3d" method="simple"> [rectangular3d, simple]

-   Simple generator creating the rectangular rectangular mesh lines at the edges of bounding box of each object of the geometry.
+   Simple generator creating the rectangular mesh consisting of ordered axes with lines at the edges of bounding boxes of each object of the geometry.
 This generator has no configuration.

+.. xml:tag:: <generator type="rectilinear3d" method="simple"> [rectilinear3d, simple]

+   Deprecated alias to :xml:tag:`<generator> [rectangular3d, simple]`.